csarq/csarq/README.md

 I am just a coder-in-training 🌱, but I'm excited to combine my love of language with this newfound passion.

-So let's connect over a virtual americano ☕ and chat about all the possibilities that await as I brew my future in code! 😊
+So let's connect over a virtual americano ☕ and chat about your experience in tech as I brew my future in code! 😊

 P.S.
 Tea lovers welcome too! 🍵